 Too much garlic in food–if you’re cooking with strong-flavored ingredients

 It is possible to counteract the powerful taste of garlic by hiding it underneath other strong-flavored meal items.
-Done properly, it should lead to a balanced meal, but there is also the danger of making your food nearly inedible if done incorrectly–for example, by adding too many chilies–so you have to proceed carefully.
+Done properly, it should lead to a balanced meal, but there is also the danger of making your food nearly inedible if done incorrectly–for example, by adding too many chilies–so you must proceed carefully.

 Counteracting too much garlic with onions and other strong-flavored items